salesforce/RGRecSys/README.md

 # RGRecSys
-RGRecSys is developed using [RecBole library](https://dl.acm.org/doi/abs/10.1145/3459637.3482016) built-in models and covers several models from general and context-aware recommender systems.
-It has a robustness evaluation module that allows users to easily and uniformly evaluate recommender system robustness.
+RGRecSys is a robustness evaluation toolkit for recommendation systems.
+Currently, the robustness tools in RGRecSys can be tested on general and context-aware recommendation models from [RecBole library](https://dl.acm.org/doi/abs/10.1145/3459637.3482016).
+Our toolkit allows users to easily and uniformly evaluate recommender system robustness.
+See our [paper](https://dl.acm.org/doi/abs/10.1145/3488560.3502192) for more details.

 ## Requirements

 - python >= 3.7